-Having good oral hygiene and keeping your checkups can prevent most dental conditions, including periodontal disease, the leading cause for tooth loss in the U.S. according to medical studies.
-Receding gums are a form of periodontitis that can cause other more serious problems.
+Having good oral hygiene and keeping your yearly dental checkups can prevent most dental conditions, including periodontal disease, the leading cause for tooth loss in the U.S. according to medical studies.
+In fact, periodontal disease affects nearly half of all people aged 30 and above according to information from the Centers for Disease Control and Prevention (CDC).
+Receding gums are a symptom of periodontitis, or inflamed periodontal tissues, that can cause other more serious problems.

 Do I Have Receding Gums?